-Pension Fund Statement of Accounts 2020/21
+Pension Fund Statement of Accounts 2020/21 I CHOIDH I GIIG Otatonioni VI.
+Accounts

-Report of the County Treasurer
+Report of the Director of Finance

-Over the course of the 2020/21 year, the value of the Devon Pension Fund increased from £4.011 billion (as at 31 March 2020) to £5.035 billion as at 31 March 2021, an increase of over £1 billion.
+Over the course of the 2020/21 year, the value of the Devon Pension Fund increased from £4.011 billion (as at 31 March 2020) to £5.067 billion as at 31 March 2021, an increase of over £1 billion.
 Markets rebounded from the significant losses of March 2020 resulting from the coronavirus Covid-19 pandemic, despite the restrictions that continued for much of the year.
 As a result, the Devon Pension Fund's investment return for the year, net of fees, was +25.6%.
 This was ahead of the Fund's strategic benchmark of +24.3%, and also ahead of the LGPS universe average of +22.7%.
 This was a very good result for the fund after the performance of the previous year.